 The best way to secure your home is to have vigilant neighbours.
 Close-knit communities can help by being vigilant when any suspicious activity is happening so make sure you get to know your neighbours.
 Watch out for their property, and ask them to watch out for yours.

-If you have a person you completely trust who can house sit while you’re away, invite them to house sit.
+If you have a person you completely trust who can stay over while you’re away, invite them to house sit.
 The added benefit of a house sitter is that the person can also bring in the mail, water your plants, look after your pets and turn on different lighting.
 Even someone who comes in once a day just to feed the pets will help make your house a little more secure while you are away.

 In addition to the above, the following are simple measures you can implement to better secure your home – while you rest easy on vacation.